EN

 This is a free public event spotlighting bold, thought-provoking films by Caribbean and Caribbean Diaspora filmmakers.

-Date: Wednesday, Sept 18th 2025 - 5pm-7:30pm
+Date: Thursday, Sept 18th 2025 - 5pm-7:30pm

 Location: Queens Public Library Forest Hills Branch